 The Jeshuaist believes the Nazarene Jew, born in Bethlehem, is that promised solution against the curse of death.
 His words and works are written down by his early followers, men of good faith in their God of Israel.
 Coming from all sorts of education they came to understand that this incredible teacher was the sent one from God, so often spoken off in the Hebrew Scriptures.
 By his words, parables and by his miracles that Jewish teacher, in his lifetime got several followers.
 In a way, being followers of Jeshua, they could have been called Jeshua-ists.

 Today we do find so many who pretend to be following Jesus, whose real name was Jeshua, but clearly show that they are not following his teachings nor having the same God as Jesus.
 Jesus never worshipped himself as a godhead nor prayed to himself.
-He prayed to the God of Abraham, Isaac and Jacob and showed others how they too had to worship that One Eternal Most High Almighty Elohim and should never worship worldly or human beings.
-When calling one self Christian, lots of people consider you then as some one who takes Jesus to be a god the son.
+He prayed to the God of Abraham, Isaac and Jacob, the God of order and clarity, and showed others how they too had to worship that One Eternal Most High Almighty Elohim and should never worship worldly or human beings.
+When calling one self Christian, lots of people consider you then as someone who takes Jesus to be a god the son.
 Those who come from a Jewish family, being a Jew but willing to accept Jeshua as the Messiah, would feel very annoyed to be thought of as a worshipper of a three-headed god.
-First and ideally they would call themselves Messianic Jew, but there are Messianic Jews who adhere an other person than Jeshua as their Messiah.
+First and ideally they would call themselves Messianic Jew, but there are Messianic Jews who adhere to another person than Jeshua as their Messiah.
 Also are there Messianic Jews who accept Jeshua as the Messiah but strangely enough make him also into their god.
-That would be unacceptable for any respecting Jew or for any lover of God who want to stay a member of God’s Chosen People or to be a worthy member of Christ his people or a partaker of the Body of Christ.
+That would be unacceptable for any respecting Jew or for any lover of God who wants to stay a member of God’s Treasured or Chosen People or to be a worthy member of Christ his people or a partaker of the Body of Christ.

 Wanting to live a life they believe more closely resembling that of first-century followers of the Nazarene Jeshua or master teacher Jesus, the Jeshuaist finds it important to be keeping with God’s Will for today.